jkdojo/pwademo/README.md

 ## Why should I care?
 Two reasons:

-(1) Internet connections are flaky.
-They break-off when you least expect it and as a result are unreliable
+(1) Internet connections are flaky: they break-off when you least expect it and as a result are unreliable

 (2) PWAs leverage the open standards of the web offered by modern browsers to provide benefits of a rich mobile experience

+(3) Much cheaper to develop, deploy and maintain